mikeshardmind/lumi/differences_from_python.md

 - While Lumi allows *accepting* a a gradual type, a function defined in Lumi may not return a gradual type.
 - Lumi has directives for allowing safe, checked use to be generated when partially applying functions recieved from python

+### Structural types

+- Lumi does not allow structural types as return types
+- Lumi does allow type variables bound to structural types as return types
+- Structural types do not have their own variance.
+  Variance is checked as if the static type qualifying as having that structure would have appropriate variance.

+### ABCs, and other means of lying about subtyping

+- Lumi does not support python ABCs or the ABC.register method from Lumi code.
+  Lumi *will* emit use of some collections.abc.register methods to allow interoperability with existing python code.
+- Lumi does not allow implementing `__instancecheck__` or `__subclasscheck__`

 ### builtins

 - Some python builtins will be replaced by default in Lumi.